ndavd/media-controller/.github/README.md

 cargo add media-controller
 ```

-And then all it takes is implementing some functions.
+Then all it takes is implementing some functions.
 Your `main.rs` should look
 something like this:

 ```rust